 Dental Public Health Unit

-Our research focuses on oral health improvement and ranges from clinical trials of preventive dental technologies to studies designed to further understanding of and actions to address oral health inequalities.
+Improving oral health through clinical trials of preventive dental technologies and studies designed to address oral health inequalities.

 Whilst oral health has improved dramatically over the past three decades, dental caries (tooth decay) remains a significant public health problem.
 In common with most chronic health conditions, oral disease correlates closely with social and economic circumstances and inequalities in oral health pose a significant public health problem.